 The wonderful thing about Alexander work is that it is actually intended as a method for prevention.
 That is to say, you don’t need to have something wrong with you to take lessons.
 Many performers use the technique to help prevent injury and to enhance their performance.

 Between the ages of 12 and 13, I developed a deep interest in theater.
 So much so that I started an after-school theater club.
-At the end of each school day, we gathered in the school hall, and I assigned tasks to everyone.
+At the end of each school day, we gathered in the school hall, and tasks were assigned to everyone.
 The core group stayed with me, and we worked on pieces that I had written or choreographed.
 It was a blast—until the day when the deputy head of the school put a stop to it all.

 In the uproar that followed, I managed to negotiate an end-of-year talent event.
 The talent show had to include something for everyone in the school, not just those signed up for the theater club.
-We had a bake-off for budding bakers, a sew-off for aspiring dressmakers, a woodworking showcase, and a metalworking showcase.
+We had a bake-off for budding bakers, a sew-off for aspiring designers and dressmakers, a woodworking showcase, and a metalworking showcase.
 Finally, there was a talent variety show, where anything from singing and dancing to ventriloquism, poetry recitations, and musical performances was allowed.
-The teachers acted as the judges.
+The teachers and staff judged the whole event.
+It was so much fun, and our year group was buzzing as we prepared for the big event.

 This continued until I began working with Barclays Bank, where the hours didn’t allow me to stay involved.
 However, I did manage to perform in a couple of shows with the Abingdon Drama Club at the charming Unicorn Theatre.